benknoble/benknoble.github.io/_posts/2025-11-14-git-patch-series-length.md

 git log --first-parent --after=10.years.ago | grep '^[[:blank:]]*\*.*[[:digit:]] commits'
 ```

+**Update later that day:** I've corrected the analysis below after confirming
+that all 137 "21-length series" are correctly counted as larger series.
+See
+Git history for the old version of this post.

 First, in the following code, recall that I have the following function
 definitions: